British construction firms Balfour Beatty, Carillion eye merger

-Balfour Beatty and Carillion Plc, two of Britain's biggest construction companies, confirmed on Thursday that they were in preliminary talks on a possible merger.
+Balfour Beatty (BALF.L) and Carillion Plc (CLLN.L), two of Britain's biggest construction companies, confirmed on Thursday that they were in preliminary talks on a possible merger.

 In a statement sent to Reuters, Balfour Beatty and Carillion said a merger has the potential to create a company with market leading services, investments, and construction business of considerable depth and scale.